You say «pain au chocolat»,

 I say «chocolatine»

 It’s an eternal debate!
-And if it is impossible to know the exact story of this puff “viennoiserie” pastry that surround two bars of chocolate, then the many plausible theories keep the split between north and south alive and kicking.
+And if it is impossible to know the exact story of this puff “viennoiserie” pastry that surrounds two bars of chocolate, then the many plausible theories keep the split between north and south alive and kicking.
 There’s a different name in each part of France and an unending dispute to find out who’s right.

 In Bordeaux, mind you, the “chocolatine” is queen and the “pain au chocolat” (chocolate bread) does not exist.
 One does not talk about pain au chocolat with a southerner, who will retort falsely naïve, that “he does not know of pain au chocolat!”, before trying to rally you to his side.
 The quarrel is childish fun and goes on, from one generation to the next.
 It is not uncommon that a baker teasingly displays two different prices for the same pastry, depending on the name given by the customer, and “chocolatines vs pain au chocolat” clip art images flourish on the internet.